wp-plugins/copyright-licensing-tools/readme.txt

 == Changelog ==

+= 1.6.1 =
+1. Fix bug in common library for calculation of error code
+2. Do not display confusing welcome message if autoregistration fails
+3. Only test com link if publication has been registered

 = 1.6 =
 1. Automatic registration on activation
 2. Form fields to update account information added to admin settings page